bubsler807/site/content/chronological sketch of the chemical industry.md

 (1828) Friedrich Wöhler synthesizes urea from ammonium cyanate—starting point of modern organic chemistry—blurs lines between organic and inorganic

-(1856) _Perkin's Mauv_ - William Henry Perkin accidentally discovers *mauveine* a purple dye derived from _aniline_, a coal tar byproduct, and marked a significant breakthrough in the chemical industry by enabling mass-produced synthetic colors for textiles.
+(1856) _[[thomas pynchon the meaning of gravity's rainbow|Perkin's Mauve]]_ - William Henry Perkin accidentally discovers *mauveine* a purple dye derived from _aniline_, a coal tar byproduct, and marked a significant breakthrough in the chemical industry by enabling mass-produced synthetic colors for textiles.
 First mass produced synthetic dye. ^befd4f

 (1876) *Methylene Blue* - Originally intended to be a dye, it has been described as "the first fully synthetic drug used in medicine."
 Methylene blue continued to be used in the second World War, where it was not well-liked by soldiers, who observed, "Even at the loo, we see, we pee, navy blue"